maheshrijal/notes/docs/aws/rds.md

 ## Storage Auto Scaling

 Helps you increase storage on your RDS DB instance dynamically.
-When RDS detecs you are running out of free storage, it scales automatically.
+When RDS detects you are running out of free storage, it scales automatically.
 You have to set a **Maximum Storage Threshold** (Maximum limit for DB storage).
 Supports all database engines.

 Automatically modify storage if: